CodeYourFuture/fundamentals-course/README.md

 ## Classes

 Classes will take place every Sunday and will *usually* start at 11:30am and should finish at around 5:30pm, but look out for time changes in emails and on Slack.

+Please arrive on time so that we can finish on time.